reepicheep/joomla3-templating/README.md

 Joomla!
 Lecture Files for the CMS Course 2013, http://academy.telerik.com/student-courses/web-design-and-ui/cms-systems/about , Telerik Software Academy, Sofia, Bulgaria

 This repository contains the files and links to media files of the two-part lecture on the Joomla!
 Project and Creation of Joomla!
-3.1 Templates during the CMS Course 2013, Telerik Software Academy, Sofia (http://telerikacademy.com/Courses/Courses/Details/65)
+3.1 Templates during the CMS Course 2013, http://telerikacademy.com/Courses/Courses/Details/65, Telerik Software Academy, Sofia, Bulgaria

 <h3>castlitestatic folder</h3>
 	An HTML5 website (HOME page only) based on Bootstrap 2.3.1.
 Analysed at Step One in Joomla!
 3.1 template creation